openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 * Back-end servers 192.0.2.10 and 192.0.2.11 on subnet *private-subnet* have been configured with regular HTTP application on TCP port 80.
-* These back-end servers have been configured with a health check at the URL path "/healthcheck".
-See :ref:`http-heath-monitors` below.
 * Subnet *public-subnet* is a shared external subnet created by the cloud operator which is reachable from the internet.
 * A TLS certificate, key, and intermediate certificate chain for www.example.com have been obtained from an external certificate authority.
-  These now exist in the files server.crt, server.key, and ca-chain.p7b in the current directory.
-The key and certificate are PEM-encoded, and the intermediate certificate chain is PKCS7 PEM encoded.
+  These now exist in the files server.crt, server.key, and ca-chain.crt in the current directory.
+The key and certificate are PEM-encoded, and the intermediate certificate chain is multiple PEM-encoded certs concatenated together.
 The key is not encrypted with a passphrase.
 * The *admin* user on this cloud installation has keystone ID *admin_id*
 * We want to configure a TLS-terminated HTTPS load balancer that is accessible from the internet using the key and certificate mentioned above, which distributes requests to the back-end servers over the non-encrypted HTTP protocol.
+* Octavia is configured to use barbican for key management.

 **Solution**:

-1. Create barbican *secret* resources for the certificate, key, and intermediate certificate chain.
-We will call these *cert1*, *key1*, and *intermediates1* respectively.
+1. Combine the individual cert/key/intermediates to a single PKCS12 file.
-2. Create a *secret container* resource combining all of the above.
-We will call this *tls_container1*.
+2. Create a barbican *secret* resource for the PKCS12 file.
+We will call this *tls_secret1*.
-3. Grant the *admin* user access to all the *secret* and *secret container* barbican resources above.
+3. Grant the *admin* user access to the *tls_secret1* barbican resource.
 4. Create load balancer *lb1* on subnet *public-subnet*.
 5. Create listener *listener1* as a TERMINATED_HTTPS listener referencing
-   *tls_container1* as its default TLS container.
+   *tls_secret1* as its default TLS container.
 6. Create pool *pool1* as *listener1*'s default pool.
 7. Add members 192.0.2.10 and 192.0.2.11 on *private-subnet* to *pool1*.